-Breathtaking in scope, we see the early life of the Don, brilliantly portrayed by Robert De Niro, as he flees Sicily and sails for New York.
+Breathtaking in scope, we see the early life of the Don, brilliantly portrayed by Robert De Niro, as he is smuggled out of Sicily when his family is slaughtered in a Mafia vendetta and sails for New York.

 The later sequences, with Michael (Al Pacino) in Cuba, are clumsy and confusing, though the climax is as chilling as the look on Michael’s face when he realises that even Family members can be rubbed out.

 A brilliant supporting cast (especially legendary Actors Studio director Lee Strasberg making his film debut, aged 71) and superb direction, screenplay, score and art direction ensured a clean sweep at the Oscars, winning six Academy Awards (including Best Film and Best Supporting Actor for Robert De Niro).

 Diane Keaton is Michael’s wife, Kay; Robert Duvall is Tom Hagen, the adopted brother and Consigliere; John Cazale is Michael’s weak brother Fredo; and Talia Shire is his sister, Connie.
 James Caan makes a brief appearance as Sonny, the impetuous brother who died a horrible death in The Godfather.

 Pacino gives a monumental performance, and it was an equally monumental crime that he never won an Oscar for it.